gar1t/groktest/docs/options.md

     >>> parse("-bar +foo")
     {'bar': False, 'foo': True}

-If an option is specified more than once, the last occurance is used to determint the option value.
+If an option is specified more than once, the last occurrence is used to determine the option value.

     >>> parse("-foo +foo")
     {'foo': True}